 Being prepared (or even overprepared) will save your sanity when traveling with little ones!
 The first time I traveled solo with my kids, we had an unexepected 2 hour layover in the Houston airport.
 Once we boarded the plane, we waited another 45 minutes for jet fuel.
 My kids’ tablets batteries died.
 I was so grateful I’d brought other entertainment options!

 This post contains affiliate links.
 If you click them and make a purchase, I’ll receive a small commission at no additional cost to you.
 These payments help reduce costs of running this site.
 I appreciate you visiting today!

-1. Inflatable beach ball.
 This is great for layovers in airports.
-Blow up the ball, find an empty area (which I know is challenging sometimes), let your kids run and play as long as they want!
+Blow up the ball, find an empty area (which I know is challenging in busy airports), let your kids run and play as long as they want!
 When it is time to board, deflate and pack it in your carry on.
 It will also be a nice toy for a hotel pool, the beach, and even possibly the hotel room (use your best judgement on that!)
 An alternative would be to bring balloons instead.

-2. Clothespins.
 You can paint each pin and have a corresponding color chart, write a word (like their name) with a corresponding chart or simply leave them plain and let your kids invent games.
 The best part?
 If they get lost, it isn’t a big deal!
 They also store easily in a simple plastic zippered bag (or upcycle an old make-up bag for this purpose).

-3. Paint with water books.
 They still exist!
-This is definitely a hotel activity and not a car or airport one.
+This is definitely a better hotel activity than a car or airport one.
 It’s a little bit messy and older kids may not love it as much.
 Pro-tip: take the pages out before painting with water.